ELMY CYCLES - 100 Years of History

 Now approaching 100 years of trading and 30 years under the ownership of Steven with the assistance of co. director Joanne Newstead, Elmy Cycles is still going strong.
 We have moved into the next stage of our journey launching our new e-commerce website to serve the growing mail order and "Click & Collect" market while the Global Covid19 Pandemic of 2020 has once again shown the resilience of the Bicycle as many people rely on their Bikes to get around and stay fit.

 We look forward to welcoming you to our shop & to you joining us as a friend and Customer and to hopefully seeing you for our Centenary Celebrations soon to come in January 2022.
+To mark the occasion we have launched a specific website, titled Our Story, to capture the full history of Elmy Cycles in a visual timeline.
+You can view 'Our Story' here >

 Thank you for your support, we wouldn't be here without you.